gracedho/SI206-p3/README.md

 However, the Russian Space Authorities need the amount transferred to them to be in Russian Rubles.
 We must keep this transaction under the radar.
 In order to do this, we ask you to take the Nigerian Naira amount from us, convert it to a Bitcoin amount, and then take that amount in Bitcoin to convert to American dollars.
 Then take this amount in USD and convert it into Russian Rubles.
 We are doing this to throw people off of our trail.

 However, we want to get into cryptocurrency as well!
-Please research Bitcoin, Ethereum, and Litecoin and their historical market data over the past 14 days.
-Then find the average 24-hour volume for all 3 of these cryptocurrencies to see if this is something we would be interested in getting into.
+Please research Bitcoin and its historical market data over the past week (including today) in USD.
+Then find the average 24-hour volume traded for Bitcoin over the last 7 days to see if this is something we would be interested in getting into.

 Consequently, my colleagues and I are willing to transfer the total amount to your account or subsequent disbursement, since we, as civil servants, are prohibited by the Code of Conduct Bureau (Civil Service Laws) from opening and/or operating foreign accounts in our names.